aureus123/catalogs/results/README.md

 | U | Yarnall-Frisby USNO 3rd. edition        |  0.246 |  5358 | 0.205 | 2.30 |
 | G | Gilliss                                 | -0.304 | 14756 | 0.599 | 3.32 |

-Note that, besides almost all stars of UA are cross-identified with PPM, only 4980 have been used for comparison.
+Note that, besides almost all stars of UA are cross-identified with PPM, only 4980 have been used for the least-squares adjustment.
 The reason is that PPM V magnitude coverage is poor for the northern hemisphere (same happens for quadratic fit of BD stars).

 An interesting fact is that the visual magnitudes of last CD volume fits well when compared with PPM magnitudes, since the measurement of star brightness used the then-recent Harvard standard.
 Here, the mean error is less than 0.06 magnitudes.